-If a brand wish to expand to the Chinese market, it’s necessary to understand how to build brand loyalty in China.
-Cultural differences make the Chinese market a minefield for marketers, therefore, brands need to customize the customer loyalty strategy to meet the expectations of an audience with a unique cultural background.
+If a brand wishes to expand to the Chinese market, it’s necessary to understand how to build brand loyalty in the country.
+Cultural differences make the Chinese market a minefield for marketers, therefore, brands need to customize their customer loyalty strategy to meet the expectations of an audience with a unique cultural background.

 - study the behavior of your customers,

 - push content that is relevant to them,

 - and use a customer loyalty program to bring in more loyalty.

 5 tips for a beauty brand to build customers loyalty in China

 1. Increase reliability by offering sample products

 Nothing works like giving free samples of your product, especially in the beauty sector.
 It is the type of product that customers would like to hear, smell and see before making a decision.
 Chinese customers tend not to trust brands or products they don’t know.
 This is an excellent way to increase the reliability of your brand and products among Chinese customers.